DoctorLogicProduct/dltest/landing-pages/cosmetic-surgery-website-design-get-started.md

   component: hero-1
   component_css: hero
   headline: 'One Company.
 One Solution.
 Unlimited Results. '
-  text: Achieve your practice goals faster with our solutions designed for eye care
+  text: All our solutions come with a professional, mobile-responsive website that’s
-    professionals.
+    designed to help your practice stand out online and convert patients.
   button:
   - btn-label: Get a Demo
     btn-link: "/get-a-demo.html"